adityapachpor978478/articlehub/README.md

 Pending items in the project:
 1. Authentication and authorization using google creds,
-2. Support to add new article,
+2. Support to add new article
-3. Authors page to list all authors